I’ve been thinking about Time lately. Of all the ways we structure our lives around it.

 But I’m meandering, which tells you something about my relationship with time. . .

 Some cultures use time as a measure of distance.
-For example, in Nepal, the distance between one village and the next is measured by the number of days it takes to walk there.
+For example, in Nepal, the distance between one village and the next is measured by the time it takes to walk there.
 Not by miles or kilometers.

 Time is a way of mapping how we live, and our relationship to time is shaped by our culture’s way of being in the world.